 In honor of those who have led the way, I re-post this speech given by yours truly at our local “Officer Down!”
-Memorial Dinner which the town helped us put on at the end of Police Week this past Spring:
+Memorial Dinner which the town helped us put on at the Community Center at the end of Police Week a few years back:

 Just the other day, our friends at the FBI reported that police feloniously killed in the line of duty is up 89%.
 Up 89% in unrelated incidents, unrelated except for an un-American spirit of division which has made such violence possible.
 Those who facilitate this disintegrating culture say that to honor our law officers who died in the line of duty is partisan politics, that to honor our law officers who laid down their lives that we might live is vicious racism, that to honor our law officers who made the supreme sacrifice in the service of everyone in these United States of America is outdated and dirty patriotism, that to honor our law officers who wash away the dangers of terrorism with a flood of their own blood is religious discrimination.
 It has been said that to honor those who served honorably is tantamount to deceit, tricking people into overlooking one or another mistake among a million acts of kindness, the reason, it is maliciously said, why we must not have any law officers and, indeed, why all law officers must be killed.